supragya/EtherScope/README.md

 `bgidx` program aims to index an EVM like chain using go-ethereum clients via RPCs.

 ## Building
-Build the application using (substitute `1.0.0` with version number of build):
+Build the application using:
 ```
-make build VER=1.0.0
+make build
 ```
 To force rebuilding, use `-B` make flag
 ```
-make build VER=1.0.0 -B
+make build -B
 ```
 This builds `build/bgidx`